Lakshmi Persaud: Personal life

-Dr. Lakshmi Persaud is the wife of economist Professor Bishnodat Persaud, with whom she moved to the United Kingdom in 1974.
-She has three children, psychiatrist Rajendra Persaud, financial economist Professor Avinash Persaud, and Sharda Dean.
+Lakshmi Persaud was the wife of the late economist Professor Bishnodat Persaud, with whom she moved to the United Kingdom in 1974.
+Her three children are psychiatrist Rajendra Persaud, financial economist Professor Avinash Persaud, and economist and author Sharda Dean.
 She has lived mainly in the UK since the 1970s, with a two-year spell in Jamaica in the 1990s.

+On 14 January 2024, Lakshmi died at her home in London after living with dementia since 2017.
+She was 86.
+Despite occasional forgetfulness, she retained her strength, wit and sharp intellect to the end.

 Career

-Dr. Persaud taught at various schools in the Caribbean including St. Augustine Girl's High School, Bishop Anstey High School and Tunapuna Hindu School in Trinidad, Queen's College in Guyana, and Harrison College and The St. Michael School in Barbados.
+Persaud taught at various schools in the Caribbean including St. Augustine Girl's High School, Bishop Anstey High School and Tunapuna Hindu School in Trinidad, Queen's College in Guyana, and Harrison College and The St. Michael School in Barbados.

 After leaving teaching she became a freelance journalist.
 Persaud wrote articles on socio-economic concerns for newspapers and magazines for many years.
 She also read and simultaneously recorded books in Philosophy, Economics and Literature for the Royal National Institute for the Blind in London.

 She began a new career in the late 1980s writing fiction.
 Her short story "See Saw Margery Daw" was broadcast by the BBC World Service on Saturday 18 and Sunday 19 November 1995.